Mualla: History

 Mualla's earlier history was notable for its association with dhow building.
 Later in the nineteenth century Mualla grew to be a port for sailing ships and small steam vessels and number of stores of goods were built along the sidewalks.
-In the early fifties of the twentieth century the face of the city changed completely by colonial Britain.
+In the early 1950s the face of the city changed completely by colonial Britain.
 A large sea area was reclaimed and longest street was built along with modern buildings to absorb the families of British troops.

 Population

 Its population in 2004 is about 69,842.